Introduction

 Inquiring About Success Metrics and Expectations

-Candidates should proactively inquire about how success is measured within the organization, as this knowledge is crucial for aligning their contributions with company objectives.
-For instance, asking, ‘What are the key performance indicators (KPIs) for this role?’ enables individuals to understand the specific metrics that drive performance in their position.
+Candidates should proactively inquire about within the organization, as this knowledge is crucial for aligning their contributions with company objectives.
+For instance, asking, ‘What are (KPIs) for this role?’ enables individuals to understand the specific metrics that drive performance in their position.

 This awareness fosters a clear focus on results that matter to the organization.
-Additionally, questions such as, ‘What does success look like in the first 90 days?’ help clarify immediate expectations, allowing applicants to strategize their onboarding effectively.
+Additionally, questions such as, ‘What does ?’ help clarify immediate expectations, allowing applicants to effectively.

 Understanding the timeline for achieving initial goals is essential for establishing a strong foundation in a new role.
-Furthermore, applicants might inquire, ‘How often are performance reviews conducted?’
+Furthermore, applicants might inquire, ‘How often are ?’
 This inquiry not only offers insight into the company’s feedback systems but also aids individuals in managing their professional development.

 As Patrick aptly states,